kcirekcom/upcoming-events-app/README.md

 2. Run `npm i` to install all of the necessary dependencies from the package.json file

-3. Run the `npm run start` script and the application will compile and automatically open in your browser on localhost:8080.
+3. Run the `npm run start` script and webpack-dev-server will compile the application and automatically open it in your browser on localhost:8080

 ## Use: